UC Davis

 Instead the project used the currently available public-domain

-the costs of restoring a temporary, low-elevation, non-riparian
+adaptive management techniques, the costs planting a low-elevation,

-grassland in California has been effectively set by the results
+non-riparian grassland in California has been effectively set

 The results of this study may have significant impacts